xullnn/ls_pull_over_push/210/answers.md

 answer:

 - 1: returns `[7, 8, 9, 10]` .
 When using arrow function syntax, we can omit `return` if there's only one expression inside the block
-- 2: returns `[]`, syntax makes the difference, the comparisons are performed but the comparison results are not returned since we use simple anonymous syntax.
+- 2: returns `[]`, syntax makes the difference, the comparisons are performed but the comparison results are not returned since we use simple anonymous function syntax that will not automatically return comparison value.

 What's the difference between `forEach`, `map`, `filter`?